apache/incubator-graphar/docs/libraries/cpp/examples/out-of-core.md

 [Breadth First Search
 (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) is a
-traversing algorithm that starts from a selected vertex (the root) and traverse the graph layerwise thus exploring the neighbor vertices (vertices which are directly connected to the root), and then it moves towards the next-level neighbor vertices.
+traversing algorithm that starts from a selected vertex (the root) and traverse the graph layer-wise thus exploring the neighbor vertices (vertices which are directly connected to the root), and then it moves towards the next-level neighbor vertices.